AleksHuc/DF-Labs/en/lab7/lab7.md

     Event: time 1680637992.175462, type 1 (EV_KEY), code 36 (KEY_J), value 0
     Event: time 1680637992.175462, -------------- SYN_REPORT ------------

-Iz `eventX` preberemo po [16 B na enkrat ki hranijo](https://www.kernel.org/doc/Documentation/input/input.txt):
+We read from `eventX` [16 B at a time](https://www.kernel.org/doc/Documentation/input/input.txt):
-- Unsigned integer (4 B) - Čas v sekundah.
+- Unsigned integer (4 B) - Time in seconds.
-- Unsigned integer (4 B) - Čas v mikro sekundah.
+- Unsigned integer (4 B) - Time in microseconds.
-- Short (2 B) - Tip dogodka.
+- Short (2 B) - Event type.
-- Short (2 B) - Koda dogodka.
+- Short (2 B) - Event code.
-- Integer (4 B) - Vrednost, ki opisuje dogodek.
+- Integer (4 B) - A value that describes the event.

-Sedaj napišemo naš program v programskem jeziku Python, ki bere dogodke z vhodne naprave `/dev/input/event0`.
-Na enkrat prebere 16 B, ki predstavljajo sekunde, mikro sekunde, tip, kodo in vrednost.
-Ker želimo izpisovati samo po en dogodek ob pritisku na tipkovnico potem tvorimo dogodek le v primeru, ko ima tip vrednost 1 in vrednost in prav tako vrednost 1.
-Sedaj pretvorimo kodo tipke v tekstovni opis, za katerega rabimo knjižnico [`evdev`](https://pypi.org/project/evdev/) in izpišemo dogodek na standardni izhod.
-Nato še omogočimo, da se program zažene z ukazom [`chmod`](https://www.man7.org/linux/man-pages/man1/chmod.1.html).
+Now let's write our Python program that reads events from the input device `/dev/input/event0`.
+It reads 16 B at a time representing seconds, microseconds, type, code and value.
+Since we want to print only one event when the keyboard is pressed, we create an event only in the case when the type has the value 1 and the value and also the value 1.
+Now we convert the key code into a text description, for which we need the [`evdev`](https://pypi.org/project/evdev/) library and write the event to the standard output.
+Then we enable the execution of the program with the command [`chmod`](https://www.man7.org/linux/man-pages/man1/chmod.1.html).

     apt update
     apt install python3-evdev